mmrajuk/problem-solving/README.md

 # problem-solving
-Intended to use it for problem solving using java
+Intended to use it for solving coding questions using java